Luis Carlos Montalvan

 Luis Carlos Montalvan (April 13, 1973 – December 2, 2016) was an American soldier and author.
-He was born in Washington, DC and grew up in Potomac, MD, received a BA from the University of Maryland and a Master's in Journalism from Columbia University.
+He was born in Washington, D.C., grew up in Potomac, Maryland, completed a BA at the University of Maryland and an MA (Journalism) at Columbia University.
 He served two tours of duty in Iraq and was an advocate for the use of service dogs.
 He also raised awareness about PTSD and its impact on veterans.
-He was also known for his New York Times Bestselling memoir, Until Tuesday: A Wounded Warrior and the Golden Retriever Who Saved Him, co-written with author, Bret Witter, in 2011.
+He was also known for his New York Times Bestselling memoir, Until Tuesday: A Wounded Warrior and the Golden Retriever Who Saved Him (2011), co-written with author, Bret Witter.
 Tuesday, Luis's service dog and the subject of the eponymous book, died in September 2019.

 Montalvan was born in Washington D.C., and grew up in Potomac, Maryland.
 He was Cuban-American.
 When he was 17, he joined the United States Army, though he was discharged.
 He was later in the Reserve Officers' Training Corps while he attended the University of Maryland.
 In 2003, he was deployed to Iraq.
 On December 21, 2003, Montalvan describes how he was stabbed by a knife at a checkpoint in Al-Waleed.
 However, other members of the military have disputed the exact details of how Montalvan was injured and exactly what happened that night.
 An Associated Press report also disputed Montalvan's description of the event and other descriptions written in his memoir, Until Tuesday.
 Montalvan addresses these differences in his book.

 He served two tours of duty in Iraq with the 3rd Armored Cavalry Regiment under the command of then-Col. H.R.
 McMaster and obtained the rank of captain.
 He completed a total of seventeen years of service, and was honorably discharged.
 He was awarded two Bronze Star Medals, the Purple Heart, the Army Commendation Medal for Valor and the Combat Action Badge.